Accessibility links

-The Africa Climate Change Resilience Alliance (ACCRA) is a two-year DFID-funded programme that focuses on a high priority research area: adaptive capacity in rural livelihoods.
-It is a consortium that works to increase governments’ and development actors’ use of evidence in designing and implementing humanitarian and development interventions to increase poor and vulnerable communities’ adaptive capacity.
+The Africa Climate Change Resilience Alliance (ACCRA) was a two-year DFID-funded programme that focussed on a high priority research area: adaptive capacity in rural livelihoods.
+It was a consortium that worked to increase governments’ and development actors’ use of evidence in designing and implementing humanitarian and development interventions to increase poor and vulnerable communities’ adaptive capacity.
 Consortium partners include the Overseas Development Institute, CARE, Oxfam GB, Save the Children and World Vision.
 For more information, click here.

 CDKN’s support enabled field visits by policy-makers to project sites, a 3-day regional meeting, and training of policy-makers during their attendance at the international Community Based Adaptation workshop in Bangladesh in March 2011, where ACCRA held a side event.
 Mr Fernando Tavares Caniua, Head of Mozambique’s Department of Natural Resources, attended the ACCRA conference.
 “Mozambique was involved in a long period of war, which didn’t allow us to carry out research,” he said.
 “With ACCRA’s results, we can now plan better and the government is able to intervene more effectively.”